txpipe-shop/partnerchain-reference-implementation/README.md

 ## Use-case: Asteria game

 As the result of the discovery process, after surveying many developers, it was decided that the use case for the partnerchain reference implementation would be a game.
 We chose the game Asteria which consists of ships moving across a board to find the Asteria prize and collect a portion of it.

 In this repository we include the [on-chain code](./game/onchain/), which comes with a [design document](./game/onchain/docs/design/design.md) that thoroughly explains the transactions involved in the game.
-In the game [src](./game/src/) you can find the implementation of the commands necessary to play the game and [detailed instructions](./game/README.md) on how to run them.
+In the game [src](./game/src/) you can find the implementation of the commands necessary to play the game and a [README](./game/README.md) that goes over the app design, in the context of the game's integration into the node, and [instructions](./game/README.md#game-usage) on how to run the commands.

 ## Setting up a Partner Chain